jfgiraud/scan-public-directory/README.md

 # scan-public-directory

-`scan-public-directory` is a tool to generate links data from a specified public directory returned by a web server.
+`scan-public-directory` is a tool to extract links from a specified public directory returned by a web server.
 It permits to specify filters to accept or reject links.

 ## page source